PBF Energy Inc. (PBF) Shares Down Despite Recent Market Volatility

 JP Morgan gave a rating of “Overweight” to PBF, setting the target price at $43 in the report published on September 21st of the previous year.

-Volatility was left at 5.42%, however, over the last 30 days, the volatility rate increased by 4.42%, as shares sank -9.58% for the moving average over the last 20 days.
-Over the last 50 days, in opposition, the stock is trading +0.66% upper at present.
+Volatility was left at 5.95%, however, over the last 30 days, the volatility rate increased by 6.51%, as shares sank -8.86% for the moving average over the last 20 days.
+Over the last 50 days, in opposition, the stock is trading -7.41% lower at present.

-During the last 5 trading sessions, PBF rose by +0.31%, which changed the moving average for the period of 200-days by +13.46% in comparison to the 20-day moving average, which settled at $42.67.
-In addition, PBF Energy Inc. saw 3.73% in overturn over a single year, with a tendency to cut further gains.
+During the last 5 trading sessions, PBF fell by -6.21%, which changed the moving average for the period of 200-days by +13.60% in comparison to the 20-day moving average, which settled at $42.01.
+In addition, PBF Energy Inc. saw -0.66% in overturn over a single year, with a tendency to cut further losses.

 Insider Trading